Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 A model update that changes how an advisory AI summarises a document produces an output the human reviewer may notice and flag.
 A model update that changes how an agentic AI reasons about a decision, or which tool it selects to accomplish a task, may propagate through an entire action sequence before the change is observable.

-What Agentic AI Procurement Should Require
+What Agentic AI Procurement Commonly Addresses

 The Oversight Inversion Problem